How To Design a Bulletproof Customer Experience

 If employees are not empowered to make decisions or offer solutions beyond a rigid set of rules, they might be unable to resolve customer issues satisfactorily.
 This rigidity can lead to inflexible service that doesn’t address specific customer needs or concerns.

-Don’t forget, modern customers are searching Google for solutions; they have probably searched your website or asked a chabot for help.
-When talking to your agent, they really need expert advice that is knowledgeable and flexible – not someone following a script.
+Don’t forget, modern customers are searching Google for solutions; they have probably searched your website or asked a chatbot for help.
+When talking to your agent, you really need expert advice that is knowledgeable and flexible – not someone who is just following a script.
 Google has failed – now they need an expert.

 Inefficient Processes and Systems